What you'll like:

 The doors obviously don’t shut with that European thud, but neither are they Jap flimsy.
 Dual tone interiors are standard on all variants, as are the tilt-adjustable steering and 15 inch wheels.
 The colours are nicely co-ordinated to give the interiors an airy feeling.
 Where other cars have a dull silver finish on the plastic parts, this car has champagne gold (I prefer the dull silver though).
 Believe it or not, the dash has soft-touch panelling in the light beige area (seriously!!) and is textured too.
 The glass area is generous and only adds to the cabin’s bright ambience.
 Overall upholstery is definitely firmer than the previous gen Indigo’s soft + cushy seat padding.
 Firmer is better for longer drives, though softer is preferred for the shorter urban runs.

-simply no comparison with its direct competitors, we are talking atleast two segments above worth of room in here.
+The Vista was anyways a spacious hatch.
+Tata says they have increased the wheelbase by an additional 50 mm on the Manza.
+The wheelbase of the Manza is 2,520 mm (Dzire = 2,390 mm).
+The minute we sat on the back seat, my lower jaw dropped.
+There is simply no comparison with its direct competitors, we are talking atleast two segments above worth of room in here.
 The backrest is perfectly reclined and totally laid back; Tata says its angled at 28 degrees (and proudly adds exactly the same as the S Class).
 The door and center armrests are at just the right height too.
 I’m 5’10” sitting stretched out on the back seat and there is still a sufficient gap between my head and the roof.
 Note that the rear seat is placed slightly lower than in the older Indigo and you can’t just slide right in.
 The front seats have generous travel (fore and aft); this is one of the rare cars where I can sit on the front and completely stretch my legs.
 And even then, there is decent room available for the back benchers!
 Get this : In my C220, with me in my typical laid back driving position, no one over 5"7' can fit at the back.
 In the Manza, I set the driver's seat to my position and jumped right behind.
 There was still some room left!
 One of the rare sub-10 lakh cars that can comfortably carry 5 occupants (rear bench wide enough for 3).
 The transmission tunnel at the back is 2 inches in height.
 To really enjoy the backseat (center armrest et al) though, two passengers is best at the rear.

 This is one of the rare Tata's where you will be able to find a comfortable driving position (no messed up ergonomics).
 Starting with the driver’s steering rake adjustment that has good range.
 Thank God for that!
 No more truck-like steering wheel (previous-gen Indica / Indigo owners will know what I’m talking about).
 The driving position and all round visibility are good.
 The driver’s seat also comes with height adjustment which has a fairly wide range to support the shorter as well as taller Indian frames.
 The front seats offer sufficient support and both, the driver and front passenger, have manual lumbar handles.
 The lumbar adjustment by itself is only two stages (either in or out, nothing in between).
 The steering is on the larger side, nice to hold and has integrated controls for the stereo & your mobile phone.
 Importantly, I am glad that the Manza has its speedometer moved to where it belongs (in front of the driver), unlike the Vista’s center mounted speedometer position.
 The font of the meters is small; in fact the meters themselves are two sizes smaller than you’d expect them to be (Tata’s hand at style perhaps?).
 Even the trip meter numeric fonts are small.
 It took us about 2 – 3 hours of driving to get used to them.
 On the other hand, the multi-information display has large fonts.
 They are easy to read, but the MID fonts themselves look like they are borrowed from an 80’s Casio calculator.
 The indicator stalks are thick, but very clicky & plasticky to use.
 You do have to stretch your fingers to reach out to them (say, when using the high beam flash).
 Also, the wheel well is narrow and the pedals are fairly closely placed.
 No dead pedal on the Manza nor is there room around the clutch to rest your foot.
 A dead pedal will be sorely missed on long drives.
 The driver’s door armrest is wide enough to support your entire elbow area.

 Some rough edges are evident.
 For example, the way that the door padding is fitted, or how the dual tone upholstery merges or the paint job of the champagne gold painted plastic parts (tacky paint finish).
 The rubber beading is poor quality and the way in which it’s been fitted is even poorer.
 Some plastic parts have sharp edges.
 The only area that the interior will leave you wanting is on the fit & finish factor.
 That said, fit and finish are better than in the previous-gen Tata cars and very liveable.
 Though, there is still a good way to go before Japanese clinically-perfect levels are achieved (or should I say Korean as Hyundai is now the benchmark for quality in this segment).
-There are some
+There are some surprisingly nice touches too.
+The air-con controls are extremely tactile to use, as is the ORVM electric adjustment knob.
+The dash has soft-touch material and the gear knob is made of good quality material.
+The 2 din music system is Bluetooth enabled for handsfree mobile phone operation, and can be paired with upto 5 phones.
+If the car is shared with other family members, you don’t have to mate your phone all over again.
+The wipers will clean up the windscreen once, after 5 seconds of your switching them off (to clear up any remaining droplets).

-surprisingly nice touches too.
+Some rough edges are evident.
+For example, the way that the door padding is fitted, or how the dual tone upholstery merges or the paint job of the champagne gold painted plastic parts (tacky paint finish).
+The rubber beading is poor quality and the way in which it’s been fitted is even poorer.
+Some plastic parts have sharp edges.
+The only area that the interior will leave you wanting is on the fit & finish factor.
+That said, fit and finish are better than in the previous-gen Tata cars and very liveable.
+Though, there is still a good way to go before Japanese clinically-perfect levels are achieved (or should I say Korean as Hyundai is now the benchmark for quality in this segment).
+There are some surprisingly nice touches too.
 The air-con controls are extremely tactile to use, as is the ORVM electric adjustment knob.
 The dash has soft-touch material and the gear knob is made of good quality material.
 The 2 din music system is Bluetooth enabled for handsfree mobile phone operation, and can be paired with upto 5 phones.
 If the car is shared with other family members, you don’t have to mate your phone all over again.
 The wipers will clean up the windscreen once, after 5 seconds of your switching them off (to clear up any remaining droplets).

 The doors auto-lock once you start driving (must-have feature for India).
 However, I have to warn you : Say the driver’s door is open, you activate the lock and then shut the door, it stays locked!
 I predict many Manza owners will end up locking their keys inside the car.